yizow/asteroid-lab/Asteroid Lab Owner Specification.md

     - `direction` (required): `to` (applies only to packets going to the specified IP address), `from` (applies only to packets coming from the specified IP address), `both`.
     - `log` (optional, default: `false`): `true`, `false` (false if not present).
     - `logfile` (optional, default: none): file to log to, relative to working directory of machine (no effect if `log` is false).
+    - `snort-options` (optional, default: none): Snort options, in parens and surrounded by single quotes.
+These will be pasted directly into the `local.rules`.
 - Example:
 ```yaml
 ip-rules: